Hunting Turkey Near Owen Sound

 Turkey Terrain

-Together, Grey and Bruce Counties surround Owen Sound, are bordered by Lake Huron and Georgian Bay, and stretch up the Bruce Peninsula.
+Together, Grey and Bruce Counties surround Owen Sound, are bordered by Lake Huron and Georgian Bay and stretch up the Bruce Peninsula.
 Turkey hunters have a choice of securing permission to hunt private land or hunting public land.
 In addition to hunting the family farm, I regularly hunt a block of Grey County Forest, a public hardwood stand with a healthy turkey population.
 With a bit of research, hunters can find access to productive public turkey terrain.

 Another option is to hunt with an outfitter who will have local knowledge, experience, and access to prime hunting land.

-Whether you hunt private land, public land, or through an outfitter, Grey Bruce County is a great place to look for your spring turkey.
+Whether you hunt on private land, public land, or through an outfitter, Grey Bruce County is a great place to look for your spring turkey.

 (All photo credits: Tom Armstrong)